 While many areas of the country have begun reopening, we are still living in a pandemic and the CDC recommends distancing to take priority.
 Sadly, this means many of our summer vacations have been put on hold.
-But after months of being cooped up you may be looking for ways for change up the scenery and “staycation.”
+But after months of being cooped up, you may be looking for ways to change up the scenery and “staycation.”
 Here are 5 ways to staycation in your own home and neighborhood.

 Build a tent, make a fire, roast some s’mores!
 Get out into the night air in your own backyard and sleep under the stars.

 Even with social distancing guidelines in place, we are still encouraged to safely get outdoors and enjoy the fresh air.
 Do some research in your town or community and take up some outdoor activities you’ve never tried.
-Whether that is learning a new sport the family came play together or finding a new hiking trail you haven’t tried!
+Whether that is learning a new sport the family came to play together or finding a new hiking trail you haven’t tried!

 Be sure to check out more blogs and resources on our website HERE!